Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 - when Marilynn goes feral, her strength and charisma switch and she can no longer cast spells.
 -
 ## Session 5
+- The hunters who were approaching the party are a group of 3 hunters on tamed auroch beasts; Bleeder - A tanned human with red eyes and a menacing aura -, Wanderer - An owlin whose dark talons are dotted with white dots, akin to an inverted snow owl - and
 - The party meets up with the hunters who ask them what they are doing here in the desert near one of the prime hunting spots for Auroch.
 	- They were chasing a group of Auroch for selling them to the city, when they saw the party.
 	- They were kind of waiting until they either got in trouble or actually acted and when they saw the auroch group run on, they knew enough.